 Final notes and demo video

 An example of the kit installed in a Toyota sedan.
 The results are great!

-As I mentioned before, this multi-color car LED light strip kit I picked up from Amazon is a great buy and pretty easy to install.
-It’s also affordable and well-reviewed.
+As I mentioned before, a good LED light strip set won’t break the bank.
+In fact this multi-color car LED light strip kit I picked up from Amazon is under $20.
+It’s easy to install, too.